Magnesium Deficiency Symptoms, Causes, How to Treat and FAQs

 1. People with gastrointestinal complaints

 It really all starts in the gut.
 Since most magnesium is absorbed in the small intestines, issues like celiac disease, Crohn’s disease and regional enteritis all have a tendency to cause magnesium deficiency.
-Also, people who elect for surgeries involving the gut, such as resection or bypass of the small intestines, leave themselves vulnerable for magnesium deficiency.

-2. People with type II diabetes
+2. People with type 2 diabetes

-Partly due to increased urination, type II diabetics and people suffering from insulin resistance are known to struggle with proper magnesium absorption.
+Partly due to increased urination, type 2 diabetics and people suffering from insulin resistance are known to struggle with proper magnesium absorption.
 Lowering glucose concentrations in the kidneys through natural diet changes can be extremely helpful for these patients.

 3. The elderly

 For several reasons, as people age their magnesium levels drop.
 First and foremost, studies have shown that the elderly simply don’t eat magnesium-rich foods as they did when they were younger.
 This is relatively easy to correct.
-The uncontrollable risk factor, however, is that as we age we naturally experience reduced magnesium intestinal absorption, reduced magnesium bone stores and excess urinary loss.

 4. People struggling with alcohol dependence

-Alcoholics often experience magnesium deficiency because of a combination of the reasons above.
-The easiest way to understanding this is to see alcohol as an “antinutrient.”
-It literally sucks the nutrients out of your cells and prevents proper absorption/utilization of the vitamins and minerals that you consume.
 Consuming one to two glasses of wine a week is fine for most people, but much more than that is highly taxing on your liver.
-Alcohol can also deplete the minerals in your body because it causes dehydration, gut floral imbalance, immune system compromise, disturbed sleep patterns and premature aging.
+Alcohol can also deplete the minerals in your body because it can cause dehydration, gut floral imbalance, immune system compromise, disturbed sleep patterns and premature aging.

 Many people may be magnesium deficient and not even know it.
 Here are some key symptoms to look out for that could indicate if you are deficient:

-1. Leg Cramps
+1. Leg cramps

-Seventy percent of adults and 7 percent of children experience leg cramps on a regular basis.
-Turns out, leg cramps can more than a nuisance — they can also be downright excruciating!
-Because of magnesium’s role in neuromuscular signals and muscle contraction, researchers have observed that magnesium deficiency is often to blame.
+Up to 60 percent of adults and 7 percent of children are estimated to experience leg cramps on a regular basis.
+Turns out, leg cramps can be more than a nuisance; they can also be downright excruciating!

-More and more health care professionals are prescribing magnesium supplements to help their patients.
 Restless leg syndrome is another warning sign of a magnesium deficiency.
 To overcome both leg cramps and restless leg syndrome, you will want to increase your intake of both magnesium and potassium.

 2. Insomnia

 Magnesium deficiency is often a precursor to sleep disorders, such as anxiety, hyperactivity and restlessness.
-It’s been suggested that this is because magnesium is vital for GABA function, an inhibitory neurotransmitter called gamma-aminobutyric acid and known to “calm” the brain and promote relaxation.
+It’s been suggested that this is because magnesium is vital for GABA function, an inhibitory neurotransmitter called gamma-aminobutyric acid known to “calm” the brain and promote relaxation.

 Taking around 400 milligrams of magnesium before bed or with dinner is the best time of day to take the supplement.
-Also, adding in magnesium-rich foods during dinner — like nutrition-packed spinach — may help.
+Also, adding in magnesium-rich foods during dinner (like nutrition-packed spinach) may help.

-3. Muscle Pain/Fibromyalgia
+3. Muscle pain/fibromyalgia

 A study published in Magnesium Research examined the role magnesium plays in fibromyalgia symptoms, and it uncovered that increasing magnesium consumption reduced pain and tenderness and also improved immune blood markers.